Fast Contact-Implicit Model-Predictive Control: Conclusion

-CI-MPC is capable of robustly tracking reference trajectories through contact despite disturbances, model mismatch, and uncertain environments.
-Additionally, we demonstrate that these policies are capable of generating new contact sequences online that are qualitatively distinct from their reference trajectory.
+\diff{CI-MPC is capable of generating dynamic behaviors by robustly tracking reference trajectories through contact despite disturbances, model mismatch, and uncertain environments.
+In this section we conclude with a discussion of limitations and directions for future research.}